-- (1) The Chief Executive shall be the Returning Officer for each election of councillors in accordance with Section 41 of the Representation of the People Act 1983 and the Service Leader - Legal and DemocraticHead of Legal and Democratic Services shall be the Depute Returning Officer. - (2) The Service Leader Legal and DemocraticHead of Legal and Democratic Services shall be Returning Officer for all Community Council elections.
+- (1) The Chief Executive shall be the Returning Officer for each election of councillors in accordance with Section 41 of the Representation of the People Act 1983 and the Service Leader Director of Legal and Democratic Services shall be the Depute Returning Officer. - (2) The Service Leader Director Legal and Democratic Services shall be the Returning Officer for all Community Council elections.